UTexas

 All classes must be taken on the letter-grade basis.
 The student must earn a combined grade point average of at least 2.00 in these courses.

-Students who have declared an international business major are ineligible to pursue the International Business Minor.
+Students who have declared an International Business Major are ineligible to pursue the International Business Minor.

 Leadership in Global Sustainability Minor